Boundary Events

 Execution

-With non-interrupting boundary events, the parent activity remains active/in progress when a boundary event is triggered (which means that the parent activity is not interrupted).
-For example, when a timer boundary event on a user task is triggered after 2 days, this task will remain in progress and the path defined below the timer boundary event is executed.
-When the boundary event’s path reaches the End of boundary path, the workflow will await the completion of the parent activity.
+With non-interrupting boundary events, the parent activity remains active/in progress when an event is triggered (i.e., the parent activity is not interrupted).
+For example, when a non-interrupting timer boundary event is set on a user task and is triggered after 2 days, this user task will remain in progress and the path following the timer boundary event is executed.
+When the boundary event path reaches the End of Boundary Path activity, the workflow will await the completion of the parent activity.

 Boundary Event Variables